UltraEngine/Documentation/Collision_File_Format.md

 # Collision File Format ##
 The PHY collision shape format is a JSON-based ASCII format.
 PHY files consist of one top-level *collision* object that contains an array of shapes.

-Each shape has a type, offset, rotation, and size attributes.
+Each shape can specify any of the following attributes:

 | Name | Type | Components | Description |
 |---|---|---| --- |